 Application Note 12: The TOE is equipped with the Document Basic Access Key generated and downloaded by the Personalization Agent.
 The Basic Access Control Authentication Protocol described in [ICAO9303-1, normative appendix 5, A.5.2], produces agreed parameters to generate the Triple-DES key and the Retail-MAC message authentication keys for secure messaging by the algorithm in [ICAO9303-1, normative appendix A.5.1].
 The algorithm uses the random number RND.ICC generated by TSF as required by FCS_RND.1.

-86 FCS_CKM.4 Cryptographic key destruction - MRTD
+FCS_CKM.4 Cryptographic key destruction - MRTD 86

-Dependencies: [FDP_ITC.1 Import of user data without security attributes, or specified cryptographic key destruction method physical deletion by overwriting the memory data with the new key14 that meets the following: none 15.
+[FDP_ITC.1 Import of user data without security attributes, or Dependencies:

 FCS_CKM.1 Cryptographic key generation]